Should You File a Tax Extension?

 An Extension Doesn’t Mean You Can Put Off Taxes Owed

 One of the biggest misconceptions about applying for tax extensions is that people believe this delays when they need to pay.
-For example, individuals, sole proprietors, and corporations have a tax return filing deadline of April 15th for calendar year filers (April 17th for Maine and Massachusetts residents).
+For example, individuals, sole proprietors, and corporations have a tax return filing deadline of April 15th for the calendar year filers (April 17th for Maine and Massachusetts residents).
 Applying for an extension may give those individuals more time to file their tax returns, but any taxes owed still must be paid by the regular due date of the return.

 Reasons to Consider Applying for an Extension

 Taxes can be confusing and a lot of work goes into filing tax returns.
 The biggest reason why people file an extension is so they have more time.
 When choosing to apply for an extension, you may be granted up to an extra six months to file.
 This is helpful if you are waiting on important tax documents or need more time to gather receipts for deductions.
 Additionally, having that extra time can help you be sure that everything you’re entering is accurate.
 Tax mistakes can be easy to make, and rushing through the process may lead to even more problems.
 If you’re doing everything by yourself, having that extra time to explore all potential tax deductions can be helpful.
 Another reason why you might want to consider applying for a tax extension is if you face some unexpected life events.
 Illness, death of a family member, or a natural disaster could all be reasons for you to file an extension.

 Reasons to Not Apply for an Extension